What is in Knowledge Graph Results?

 - “disambiguation” templates.

-There may also be specific templates for entity subtypes, such as within the “person” templates, there might be one for actors, another for singers, a third for “historic figures.”
+There may also be specific templates for entity subtypes, such as within the “person” templates, there might be one for actors, another for singers, a third for “historical figures.”

-The panel below for Bruce Springsteen includes images, biographical summary, songs, events, albums, and related people other searchers search for.
+The knowledge graph rresult for Bruce Springsteen includes images, biographical summary, songs, events, albums, and related people other searchers search for.
 The sections for songs and events are scrollable embedded sections, which makes this a pretty long knowledge panel.
 I only captured part of it with my screen capture.

 It’s interesting that the Knowledge Graph Results patent describes a template for publicly traded businesses, and an inclusion of a stock market graph, and yet when I searched for Google or Apple, there wasn’t a knowledge panel for me, and when I searched for Exxon Mobile, I saw a knowledge panel result for the nearest Exxon gas station instead of for the company.
 Will Google treat knowledge panels for big companies with lots of locations as a local search feature, or as a way of providing information about the company itself?

-Anything surprise you in any Knowledge Graph Results that you’ve seen?
+Does anything surprise you in any Knowledge graph results that you’ve seen?